instillai/machine-learning-course/docs/source/content/overview/linear_SVM.rst

 How to maximize the margin?
 ---------------------------

-The data that is closest to the line are what determine the optimal line.
+The data that is closest to the line is what determines the optimal line.
 These data points are called **support vectors**.
 They are shown as the filled in squares and circles above.
 The distance from these vectors to the hyperplane is called the **margin**.
 In general, the further those points are from the hyperplane, the greater the probability of correctly classifying the data.
 There is a lot of complex math that goes into finding the support vectors